 How to create a cosy venue and Al Fresco dining this winter

 Summer is now a distant memory, however, this is a really exciting time of year with lots of events coming up, including Halloween, Bonfire night and of course Christmas!
-So, it’s important that you make the most of your venue, as customers will be descending in their droves and if you don’t have sufficient restaurant furniture, pub furniture or the like, you could be missing out on ample revenue…
+So, it’s important that you make the most of your venue, as customers will be descending in their droves and if you don’t have sufficient restaurant dining chairs, pub furniture, or bar seating, you could be missing out on ample revenue…

 So, how can you create a cosy venue this winter as well as making use of your outdoor space?
 It may be edging on freezing but that doesn’t mean you outdoor space should be entirely redundant…

 A cosy atmosphere is the result of lots of different elements brought together.
 It’s important to think about every single element of your venue to ensure you’re enhancing your space properly:

 Let’s start with the lighting in your venue.
 In general, there are three types of lighting: Ambient lighting (the main source of light in room), Task lighting (which allows your customers and staff members to perform functions) and accent lighting which adds drama to your space.

 Of course, low, warm lighting is the option for you if you’re looking for a cosy atmosphere.
 It can be relaxed and romantic and can encourage intimacy and customers to stay longer.
 What you must remember however, is that low lighting can create more intimacy, as sections of brighter light, like those over dining tables or your bar area, allow customers to feel like they’re more isolated from other guests in the room.
 You might also want to consider candles and fairy lighting as part of your cosy display.